 30-year-old Iris Franklin was killed by another driver, Natalie Duvernay, a year ago on Mississippi’s Highway 90 in Pass Christian.
 Duvernay has just been convicted of felony DUI as a result of the death, which happened when the 35-year-old woman crashed into Franklin’s vehicle at 70 mph in a 45 mph speed zone.
 Franklin was tested for alcohol and was discovered to have greater than three times the legal limit of alcohol in her blood at the time of the accident.

-Iris Franklin will never have the chance to wonder whether it was possible to sue the drunk driver who killed her, but it remains a distinct possibility for her dependent family, if she has one.
-Despite a conviction, the injured victim of a drink driving accident, or the family of someone who has been killed by a drunk driver, is not automatically compensated for the often huge financial burden which a serious injury can involve.
+Iris Franklin will never have the chance to wonder whether it was possible to sue the drunk driver who killed her, but it remains a distinct possibility for her dependent family if she has one.
+Despite a conviction, the injured victim of a drunk driving accident, or the family of someone who has been killed by a drunk driver, is not automatically compensated for the often huge financial burden that a serious injury can involve.

-So, what do you need to do if you are hit by a drunk driver?
+So, what do you need to do if you are injured by a drunk driver?

 The main priority after any car accident is to get medical treatment for anyone who needs it and make sure everyone is safe.
 The police need to be informed.
 If at all possible, if you can obtain any evidence at the crash site do so.
 Every shred of evidence counts, even if the other driver is found to be DUI and is arrested.